 Now Reading

-If you are a WIC client, they also provide classes, and the Bowie County Health Center WIC offers Breastfeeding Peer Counselors to assist new mothers.
+If you are a WIC client, the Bowie County Health Center WIC program offers breastfeeding classes as well as Peer Counselors who provide guidance and support for new mothers.

-The La Leche League is a breastfeeding support group that meets monthly.
+The La Leche League also provides ongoing support through monthly meetings where mothers can share experiences and receive encouragement.
 For more information, contact Georgia Berry at (870-653-3062).

 Common Breastfeeding Myths BUSTED